Saturday, January 10, 2009

 ~ Cook the rice according to package directions and set aside.

-~ Return mixture to pot, add the vegetable broth and bring to a boil.
+~ Pour in the lemon juice and the vegetable broth, and bring to a boil.

-~ In a separate container, mix 1 cup of soy milk and corn starch with a fork until smooth.
+~ In a separate container, mix 1 cup of soy milk and the corn starch with a fork until smooth.

 WOW!
 That Soup sounds delish and it looks like a bowl of sunshine.

-Happy New Year btw.
+ReplyDeleteHappy New Year btw.

 :)